 Bluetooth LE Audio

 Bluetooth Low-Energy (LE) has been used for years in hearing aids, but in 2022 the Bluetooth Special Interest Group (SIG) announced the completion of its long-awaited Bluetooth 5.2 standard—a new version of Bluetooth that optimizes energy efficiency and elevates sound quality across all devices using it.
+Bluetooth 5.3 followed which further improved efficiency and connectivity.

-Importantly, Auracast is included in this new standard.
+Importantly, Auracast is included in these new standards.
 Auracast enables transmitters to broadcast a Bluetooth audio signal to an unlimited number of people using their in-range compatible devices, such as headphones, earbuds and hearables, hearing aids, and cochlear implants.
 Because the audio is being transmitted directly from the transmitter to your audio device, you hear it in real-time, with very low latency.
 And because Bluetooth LE is so important, we've included a special section about it and Auracast at the bottom of this page.

-Shopping for Bluetooth hearing aids
+Shopping for Bluetooth Hearing Aids

 Shopping for a Bluetooth hearing aid can be confusing.
 Bluetooth- and smartphone-compatible hearing instruments come in dozens of different flavors.
 So knowing the basics about MFi, ASHA, Sonova’s MFA, and LE Audio can help.